More about: 30 Best Things To Do in London

 If you ask me, if I have to choose one excursion, it's Stonehenge.
 Because of the historical value of this complex, getting to Stonehenge from London is worth it, either on your own or with an organised tour.
 There are many things to do at Stonehenge that will leave you with a good taste in your mouth, but without a doubt the best is to visit Stonehenge during the summer solstice.
 If you can choose the time of year to visit Stonehenge, don't hesitate because the experience will leave you speechless.

-22. Take a bike tour of London
+27. Take a bike tour of London

-Exercise, fun and sights to see is what this London bike tour offers you.
+Exercise, fun and great sights to see is what this London bike tour offers you.
 You'll learn about the history of the city and more than 12 of its major landmarks, including Big Ben, Westminster Abbey, the changing of the guard at Buckingham Palace, the street performers of Covent Garden and Trafalgar Square.

-24. Shop in Candem Town
+28. Go shopping in Candem Town

 For a different kind of London souvenir, visit this quaint and popular neighbourhood which is home to the city's largest market with over 1,000 shops and street stalls where you can eat and listen to live music.